 Transitional and supportive housing must be allowed in all zones that allow residential uses and are subject to the same development standards that apply to other residential uses of a similar type within these zones.
-They are also allowed by-right in all zones where single-family, multi-family, and mixed-use developments are permitted, with the exception of the A, R-1, and SD zoning districts.
-Therefore, the County will amend its Zoning Code to permit transitional and supportive housing for up to six persons by-right in the A, R-1, and SD zoning districts to be in compliance with State law.
-Additionally, all Specific Plans will be revised to be in compliant with State law, referring back to the Zoning Code when appropriate.
+They are Transitional housing and supportive housing for 6 or fewer persons are also allowed by-right in all zones where single-family, multi-family, and mixed-use developments are permitted, with the exception of the A, R-1, and SD zoning districts.
+Therefore, the County will amend its Zoning Code to permit transitional and supportive housing for up to six persons by-right in the A, R-1, and SD zoning districts to be in compliance with State law if the supportive housing project complies with Government Code Section 65651.
+In addition, the County will amend its Zoning Ordinance to allow transitional and supportive housing independently of the number of persons served by right in all zones where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses, so long as the supportive housing proposal complies with Government Code Section 65651.
+Additionally

+Moreover, all Specific Plans will be revised to be in compliant with State law, referring back to the Zoning Code when appropriate.
 In the interim period until the County completes updating the Zoning Ordinance, the County recognizes and will comply with any State law that supersedes any local laws and regulations pertaining to transitional and supportive housing in base zoning districts and specific plan areas.
+Lastly, the County commits to permitting these uses similar to other residential uses of the same type in the same zone.

-Responsible Party: Community Development Agency - Planning Funding Source: General Fund.
-Time Frame: June 2025.
+Funding Source: General Fund Time Frame: June 2025